axibase/atsd-use-cases/research/la-port/README.md

 The annual average value of each of the observed metrics is shown above.
 The annual average can be helpful when looking at overall emission totals because it establishes perspective for the following visualizations.
-Additionally, it shows relative change amongst different metrics, for example when comparing DPM change to `NOx` change, what amounts to a huge seven year reduction of Diesel Particulate Matter relatively, is more than doubly achieved in `NOx` emission reduction for 2006-2007.
+Additionally, it shows relative change amongst different metrics, for example when comparing DPM change to NO<sub>x</sub> change, what amounts to a huge seven year reduction of Diesel Particulate Matter relatively, is more than doubly achieved in NO<sub>x</sub> emission reduction for 2006-2007.

 ### Diesel Particulate Matter